 6. delete spam comments

-Spam comments take up unnecessary disk space and slow down the loading time of your website.
+Spam comments take up unnecessary memory space and slow down the loading time of your website.

 This is how it works in the WordPress backend: